rockettheme/docs/Docs/wordpress/themes/acacia/demo_maintop.md

 This section of the page is a standard text widget.
 You will need to enter the following in the main text field.

 ~~~
-<p class="rt-intro-text rt-center"><a href="#">Gantry 4</a> rests at the core of the Acacia template and provides a range of features, such as dynamic module grids, expandable features and an intuitive administrative interface.</p>
+<p class="rt-intro-text rt-center"><a href="#">Gantry 4</a> rests at the core of the Acacia theme and provides a range of features, such as dynamic module grids, expandable features and an intuitive administrative interface.</p>

 <br />